 This unique approach to learning through 'structured play' means schools can deliver engaging lessons about online safety for KS1 and KS2 students in a non-judgemental environment where they can learn from their mistakes.How It Works

 As part of the compulsory RSHE curriculum, schools will be required to deliver valuable Relationships & Health Education lessons.

 In fact, children as young as five are already taught to recognise the importance of personal privacy, of respecting others and boundaries with personal space.
 They're also taught to understand that there are appropriate and inappropriate ways of touching one another, and that we're in control of our own bodies.

 All of these lessons apply to digital spaces as much as the real world.
 People use all kinds of devices and digital spaces to connect and communicate, but this can leave many people, especially children, exposed and vulnerable to all kinds of difficult situations.

 Parents can find all sorts of useful resources on Natterhub to help young children understand what they should and shouldn't share online - including our 'privacy posters' for KS1 and KS2.

-Natterhub’s curriculum-aligned RSHE materials are designed to help children build digital empathy, kindness and resilience - skills they can use to develop positive, respectful relationships both online and offline while staying safe at the same time.
+Natterhub’s curriculum-aligned RSHE materials to support e-safety in schools and at home, are designed to help children build digital empathy, kindness and resilience - skills they can use to develop positive, respectful relationships both online and offline while staying safe at the same time.